owenCocjin/Grest/README.md

 Many errors (not all!) can return with a key "extra".
 This will hold additional hints as to why the error occurred.

-There are some functions to return simple dicts that follow this standard.
-They are found in the "apps.py" file and can be invoked by importing "apps" into your actions:
+There are some functions to return pre-built Reply objects that follow this standard.
+They are found in the "reply.py" file and can be invoked by importing "reply" into your actions:
-	- genericOK: Given a "response" string, returns {"status":"OK","response":response}
+	- reply.Ok.JSONResponse: Given a "response" string, returns {"status":"OK","response":response}
-	- genericFailed: Given a "response" string, returns {"status":"Failed","response":response}
+	- reply.Failed.JSONResponse: Given a "response" string, returns {"status":"Failed","response":response}
 > Note: Both the above functions can include more items by passing them to the functions as args.
 > Ex: If I wanted to include and "extra" in the genericFailed I would call it like: genericFailed("Invalid input",extra="The client gave bad data")